 Newport talked about college professors that put an out of office on their email, even though they’re sitting at their desk.
 They are taking part in deep work that will help their professional and academic lives instead of taking time out of their day to focus on menial tasks.
 Depending on how much your job description relies on menial tasks, this may not work for you.

 Though I’ve briefly summarized the book, I encourage anyone reading this blog to read Newport’s book.
 While it might not be relevant to your personal or work life, I think there are some interesting ideas to take away from reading it.

-For those just interested in reading the blog post and commenting–what did you think of the points I laid out?
+For those reading the blog post and commenting: what did you think of the points I laid out?
 Would this work for you?
 Is social media more than a time waster for you?
 Do you already practice deep work daily?
 Let me know in comments.

 PS.
-If you’re interesting in giving the no social media challenge a go, let me know!
+If you’re interested in giving the no social media challenge a go, let me know!
 Of course blogging isn’t social media…right?